Cgchevis12/lab-report7/index.md

 ![imag](K.png)

-After the bug fixed in the ieng6, using git add, git commit and git push to update the code file on the github
+After the bug fixed in the ieng6, using git add, git commit and git push to update the code file on the github.

       keys：
         git add ListExamples